knative/serving/docs/spec/normative_examples.md

 current  100%     v2   2018-01-18 20:34    user1        a6f92d1
                   v1   2018-01-17 10:32    user1        33643fc

-$ knative rollout next percent 5
+$ knative rollout percent 5
 [...]
-$ knative rollout next percent 50
+$ knative rollout percent 50
 [...]
 $ knative rollout finish
 [...]

 $ knative revisions list --service my-service
-Name          Traffic  Id   Date                Deployer      Git SHA current,next  100%     v3   2018-01-19 12:16    user1         a6f92d1
+Name          Traffic  Id   Date                Deployer      Git SHA current       100%     v3   2018-01-19 12:16    user1         a6f92d1
                        v2   2018-01-18 20:34    user1         a6f92d1
                        v1   2018-01-17 10:32    user1         33643fc
 ```

 **Steps**:

-* Update the Service to switch from `runLatest` to `pinned` strategy.
+* Update the Service to switch from a `runLatest` strategy to a `release`
+  strategy.

 * Update the Service with the new configuration (env var).

-* Update the Service to address the new Revision.
+* Update the Service include the new revision in its revision list, which makes
+  it address the new Revision as `next`.

+* Adjust the `percentRollout` controlling the traffic on `next`.

+* Complete the rollout so the new revision is `current`.

 **Results:**